SQream/scailium_docs/getting_started/preparing_your_machine_to_install_sqream.rst

 .. _preparing_your_machine_to_install_sqream:

 *******************************************
-Preparing Your Machine to Install SQreamDB
+Preparing Your Machine to Install SCAILIUM
 *******************************************

-To prepare your machine to install SQreamDB, do the following:
+To prepare your machine to install SCAILIUM, do the following:

- * Set up your local machine according to SQreamDB's recommended pre-installation configurations.
+ * Set up your local machine according to SCAILIUM's recommended pre-installation configurations.

  * Verify you have an NVIDIA-capable server, either on-premise or on supported cloud platforms: